-Welcome to the Central Sierra Continuum of Care (previously known as CA-526)
+Welcome to the Central Sierra Continuum of Care (also known as CA-526)

 The Central Sierra Continuum of Care (CSCoC) serves as the Continuum of Care (CoC) for the counties of Amador, Calaveras, Mariposa and Tuolumne in California's Central Sierra foothill region.
 CSCoC seeks to prevent, reduce, and end homelessness through effective and coordinated community-wide efforts and services.

 Purpose: To coordinate and plan services and initiatives surrounding homelessness, ensuring that knowledge is shared, relationships are built, and common goals are reached.
 The CoC is also responsible for obtaining federal funding for local programs.
-See current funding information here.
+See current information here for funding distributed via the CSCoC.
+See current information here for non-CSCoC funded opportunities.

 Structure: A board consisting of various leaders of homeless service providers oversees CSCoC.
 General meetings are held monthly.
 See meeting schedule here.
 All are welcome.